Advice for people exposed to COVID-19

 If you have been exposed to COVID-19, use this advice to understand your risk and what you can do to protect yourself, your family and your community.

-COVID-19 is currently circulating in the community.
+COVID-19 is still active in the community.
 There are simple steps you can take to protect yourself and others around you.

 If you have been exposed to COVID-19, it is especially important you follow these steps to keep others safe.

-If you are at higher risk of severe illness, speak to your doctor now about what you should do if you become unwell, including whether your doctor recommends that you have antiviral medicines.
+If you are at higher risk of severe illness, speak to your doctor now about what you should do if you become unwell.
+This includes if they recommend you have antiviral medicines.

 What should I do?